 Despite its name, light sleep is no lightweight when it comes to your health.
 It’s a key stage of sleep that delivers benefits to your brain and body, including codifying memories and boosting creativity.
 And that’s nothing to sleep on, given that about half of your time asleep — about 50% — is spent in this stage.

-“There’s a misconception that people think ‘light sleep’ is bad just because there’s ‘light’ in the name,” says Raphael Vallat, Ph.D., neuroscientist, sleep researcher in the Center for Human Sleep Science at UC Berkeley, and an Oura advisor.
+“There’s a misconception that people think ‘light sleep’ is bad just because there’s ‘light’ in the name,” says Raphael Vallat, PhD, senior machine learning data scientist at Oura.
 “But so many fundamental processes of sleep happen during light sleep.”

 Quick rewind: Your sleep is divided into two main types, non-REM (NREM) sleep and rapid-eye movement (REM) sleep.
 NREM sleep is further subdivided into stages: NREM stages 1 and 2 are known as light sleep, and stages 3 and 4 are deep, or slow-wave, sleep.